johnwinans/riscv-toolchain-install-guide/README.md

 ```

 4. Add the new tools to your PATH variable by altering your PATH
-If you are using bash and installed the tools ion the default location then
+If you are using bash and installed the tools in the default location then
 adding the following to the end of your .bashrc file will suffice:

 ```bash